Alachua County Social Services

 Corporate Angel Network, Inc. (CAN)

-CAN finds free air transportation on corporate planes for eligible cancer patients who need medical treatment.
+CAN finds free air transportation on corporate flights for eligible cancer patients who need medical treatments like surgeries, clinical trials, or second opinions.

 MV Transportation, Inc. and all subsidiaries, joint ventures, partnerships and affiliates is a privately held corporation that provides passenger transportation management, operations, and related services to jurisdictional and private entities across North America.